 Just drain them and cool them in ice water for about 10 minutes.

-Combine the vinegar, sugar, onion, diced red pepper, and spices in large saucepan.
+Combine the vinegar, sugar, onions, diced red pepper, and spices in large saucepan.

 Bring the liquid to a boil and simmer for 5 minutes.